-U.S. diplomat meets with Maduro to support Venezuela dialogue
+U.S. diplomat meets with Maduro to bolster Venezuela dialogue

 The two sides will create four commissions to continue discussing specific issues.

-Venezuela's congress is currently conducting a largely symbolic trial of Maduro to declare him politically responsible for the country's crisis and formally declare that he has violated democratic principles.
+Venezuela's Congress is currently conducting a largely symbolic trial of Maduro to declare him politically responsible for the country's crisis and formally declare that he has violated democratic principles.

 The opposition is also scheduled to march to the presidential palace this week, following massive demonstrations last week and a national strike on Friday that was only partially observed even by government critics.

-(Reporting by Brian Ellsworth; Editing by Jeffrey Benkoe and James Dalgleish)
+(Reporting by Brian Ellsworth,; Editing by James Dalgleish and Mary Milliken)